1.4. Main Kali Linux Features

 This is pretty much like all other existing Linux distributions but there are other features that differentiate Kali Linux, many of which are tailored to the specific needs of penetration testers.
 Let's have a look at some of those features.

 1.4.1.
 A Live System

-Contrary to most Linux distributions, the main ISO image that you download is not simply dedicated to installing the operating system; it can also be used as a bootable live system.
+Alongside the main installer ISO images, Kali Linux offers a separate live ISO image to download.
+This allows you to use Kali Linux as a bootable live system.
 In other words, you can use Kali Linux without installing it, just by booting the ISO image (usually after having copied the image onto a USB key).

 1.4.2.
 Forensics Mode